Tomás Carlovich: The historical "forward and back nutmeg"

 During a match between Central Córdoba and Talleres de Remedios de Escalada, a supporter encouraged Carlovich to make a double nutmeg, moving the ball first forward, then back.
 This request was immediately fulfilled by "El Trinche", causing a huge ovation from his fans in the grandstand.
 This nutmeg would be repeated many times by Carlovich during his career.

 A specialist in pipes, one of his characteristic plays was the so-called "double pipe", by which he passed the ball between the opponent's legs in two consecutive moments, snubbing the same player twice.

-Legend the 1974 consecration
+Legend of the 1974 consecration

 The last match as a preparation for the 1974 World Cup found the Argentina national football team going to Rosario to play a friendly game against a squad formed exclusively by players born in that city.
 Some of the Rosarian players were prominent footballers, such as Mario Zanabria, Daniel Killer, Carlos Aimar and Carlovich as well.